roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 continued popularity befuddles me.
 I'd rather yell, "You're a fucking back-stabber, you son of a bitch!"
 I guess that makes for poor TV ratings.

-Regardless, those phrases mean that your peer or subordinate who you believe has blame for a situation, in total or in part, has said that you alone should carry the blame.
-They'll say this to your boss, their boss, the other members of your peer group, their friends on Facebook....
+Regardless, if you exclaim either of those phrases, then you believe a peer has blamed you for a problem in which they should share (or own) the blame.
+They'll press the blame onto you in conversations with your boss, their boss, the other members of your peer group, their friends on Facebook....
 Maybe they really believe that the present misfortune came from your actions or inactions.
 Maybe they just don't want to carry blame because they have no courage.

 Maybe they just don't like you.